See Me, Believe Me: Causality, Intersectionality, and Interventions Improving the Appearance of Patients: Causal Discovery

-\section{Experiments and Results}
+\subsection{Experiments and Results}

 We conducted experiments to inform us of how demographic features may contribute to someone experiencing testimonial injustice, using causal discovery with the FCI algorithm.
-We constrained the age, gender, and race as treatment variables, i.e., root causes in the graph, and \texttt{ is\_testinj} as a leaf node, i.e., it must be an outcome of the generated SCMs.
-Upon conducting these experiments, we noticed that at lower $\alpha$-values some demographic features struggled to connect with the SCM and acted as stand-alone variables.
-Thus, we steadily increased the $\alpha$-value (starting at 0.01) while running the FCI algorithm, in order to determine the levels of $\alpha$ at which we detect the influence of at least one demographic feature, two features, and all three features being connected to the SCM.
-This also acts as an indicator of the strength of these connections, the strongest appearing first.
-We found that at $\alpha = 0.01, \alpha = 0.12, \alpha = 0.57$ are the thresholds to get one, two, and all three demographic features connected respectively.
+We constrain Age, Gender, and Race as exogenous variables, i.e., root causes in the graph, as we know that none of the other variables in the graph cause them.
+We also constrain Injustice as a leaf node, i.e., it must be an outcome of the SCM, because it can only be caused by the presencve of unjust terms.
+We set $\alpha = 0.05$ as the significance level threshold for the conditional independence tests used by the FCI algorithm, see Fig. \ref{fig:fci1}.
+Our $\alpha$ functions as a decision cutoff controlling edge removal during skeleton discovery and orientation steps.
+We conducted additional runs at lower and higher $\alpha$-values: $\{0.01, 0.1\}$, see Fig. \ref{fig:fci_appendix} in the Appendix.